KarolinaJ33/KarolinaJ33/README.md

 ### Hi there I'm Karolina 👋
-- 🔭 I’m currently working on my [To Do List](https://karolinaj33.github.io/to-do-list-react/)
+- 🔭 I’m currently working on my [To Do List](https://karolinaj33.github.io/to-do-list-react/) and Currency Converter
 - 🌱 I’m currently learning **JavaScript** on Youcode course
 - 📫 How to reach me: karolinajasiowka@gmail.com